CAPE TOWN IN CV19 LOCKDOWN

 No warning.
 And then not able to work or move on top of it, living on top of your people, kids and animals .... mad.

 Highest of stress.
 No income.
 Everyone is in process mode of one sort or another.

 Our stuff is coming up, as they say, and it's both fascinating and weird to live and observe it.

 Just had the 8 o clock neighborhood cheer for the front-liners.

 We should do this when Stay Home is finished.

 More is nog n dag / tomorrow is another day,

 PS to those that so generously donated from my other post ... thank you !!!
-Being able to distribute the resources to the most needy of people and places is humbling, a learning curve of note, and a privilege.
+Being able to distribute the resources to the most needy of people and places is humbling, a learning curve of note, and deeply appreciated by everyone.